akakura with orange tubular flowers for the tūī

 Not Threatened

-The flame of the northern forest.
-Akakura has a flower so bright it seems to glow.
-At three to five metres in height, it is a small, open shrub or tree, with soft, green, slightly hairy leaves and a loose, spreading crown.
-The leaves are oval, toothed, and arranged opposite each other along the stems.
-They are soft and velvety, not tough like the leaves of the podocarps.
-The flowers are the story.
-Spectacular, tubular, bright orange, with a yellow throat and dark spots, appearing in spring and summer.
-The flowers are rich in nectar and are pollinated by tūī and bellbirds, which are attracted to the colour and the sweet reward.
-The fruit is a small, dry capsule that splits open to release tiny seeds.
-A tree of the open places.
-Akakura grows in lowland forests, scrublands, and regenerating bush, preferring open, sunny locations with well-drained, fertile soils.
-Often found along forest margins, in clearings, and in scrublands, colonising areas after disturbance.
-A fast-growing, light-demanding species, a pioneer that colonises open areas and regenerating forest.
-The only member of the Gesneriaceae family native to New Zealand.
-Its relatives are found in the tropics, and the species is a reminder of New Zealand ancient connections to the warmer, wetter forests of the past.
-To see an Akakura in full flower is to see a flash of orange in the green of the forest.
-A reminder that the New Zealand bush is not just green and brown, but full of colour, full of life, full of surprises.
-The flowers were sometimes used as a decoration, and the plant was also used in traditional medicine.
-Akakura was also associated with the atua (spirits) of the forest, and its presence was a sign of a healthy, regenerating bush, where the birds were thriving and the forest was recovering from disturbance.
+Orange flares in the northern scrub.
+Akakura burns with colour when it flowers, a small tree or shrub reaching three to five metres.
+Its crown is loose and spreading.
+The leaves are soft, green, and slightly hairy, oval with toothed margins.
+They sit opposite each other on the stems.
+They feel velvety, not tough like podocarp foliage.
+The flowers are tubular and bright orange, with a yellow throat and dark spots.
+They appear in spring and summer.
+Tūī and bellbirds pollinate them, drawn by the rich nectar.
+The fruit is a small, dry capsule.
+It splits open to release tiny seeds.
+Akakura grows in lowland forests, scrublands, and regenerating bush.
+It prefers open, sunny locations with well-drained, fertile soils.
+You find it along forest margins, in clearings, and in scrublands.
+It colonises areas after disturbance.
+This is a fast-growing, light-demanding species.
+It acts as a pioneer in open areas and regenerating forest.
+It is the only member of the Gesneriaceae family native to New Zealand.
+Its relatives live in the tropics.
+The species reminds us of New Zealand's ancient connections to warmer, wetter forests of the past.
+To see an Akakura in full flower is to catch a flash of orange in the green forest.
+The bush is not just green and brown.
+It holds colour and life.
+The flowers were sometimes used as decoration.
+The plant also featured in traditional medicine.
+Akakura was associated with the atua (spirits) of the forest.
+Its presence signalled a healthy, regenerating bush where birds thrived and the forest recovered from disturbance.